dexbol/bomb/README.md

 		$import('./js/jquery.js');
 		$import('./js/jquery.js');

-	So, the directories tree like this:
+	So, the directories tree looks like this:

 		template/
 		static/